 Hearing Loss Diagnosis at Cleveland Clinic

 Are you asking people to repeat themselves?
 Complaining that people mumble?
-Having trouble hearing in crowded situations?
+Having trouble hearing in a crowded space?
 A comprehensive hearing evaluation with an audiologist provides a picture of what type of hearing loss you have and how bad it is.
 This evaluation helps your healthcare provider create a treatment plan just for you.

 Hearing needs assessment

-Your audiologist will discuss with you and your family members your unique listening and communication needs.
-The discussion may include the various styles of hearing devices, the latest technological advancements and what you can realistically expect from having hearing devices.
-Hearing device technology (including hearing aids, osseointegrated implants and cochlear implants) has improved tremendously over the past 15 years.
-Together, you, your family (if appropriate) and your audiologist will decide what’s most appropriate for you while taking into account any physical, financial or lifestyle limitations.
+Your audiologist will talk with you and your family about your listening and communication needs.
+You’ll talk about the different kinds of hearing devices, the latest innovations and what you can realistically expect from a hearing device.
+Together, you, your family (if appropriate) and your audiologist will decide what’s best for you, while taking into account any physical, financial or lifestyle limitations.